StephanHCB/go-mailer-service/README.md

 - **configuration** for multiple environments, with part of the configuration injected by the environment
-  - kubernetes provides configmaps and secrets, but we need to implement loading yaml configuration and plan for multiple profiles
+  - kubernetes provides configmaps and secrets, but we need to implement loading configuration either from yaml files or from environment variables
   - for simplicity we assume that we can accept rolling restarts for configuration changes, so no hot reload mechanism must be provided
   - _feature toggles_